Specializing in the support of clients working through recovery of eating disorders and disordered eating.

 I believe that nutrition encompasses all areas of health.
 What we eat and how we approach food can provide our bodies, minds and spirit with a balanced way of life.
 Food is nourishing and purposeful, but also enjoyable and fun.
 When our relationships with food become emotional, disconnected, or physically challenging, we need to find our way back to balancing the power of food and it's role in our lives.

-I am a mother of 4 energetic children that keep me busy all day!
+I am a mother of 4 kids who keep my life very busy and interesting!
 I enjoy running, biking, hiking, gardening, cooking, and spending time with my family.

 My personal history with finding a connected relationship with food is what sparked my passion to combine my interests of nutrition, behavioral health and gut health.
 Because of my journey, I am able to see how important balanced nutrition is to everyday life including a healthy and functioning gut, mood management, energy levels and overall enjoyment of food.